 In 2007, two Bay Area Writing Project teacher-consultants, Yumi Matsui and Clifford Lee, collaborated with the Pearson Foundation to document their semester-long, project-based learning unit focused on immigration.

 In this project, students created digital stories portraying the immigration experience of a family member or friend.
 The Pearson Foundation recorded the process.

 Background Materials for the American Immigration Project

-Matsui and Lee’s digital storytelling project, the American Immigraton Project, is a cross-curricular project that integrates both English language arts and social studies content; documentary filmmaking shorts; and multimedia fiction and nonfiction works.
+Matsui and Lee’s digital storytelling project, the American Immigraton Project, was a cross-curricular project that integrates both English language arts and social studies content; documentary filmmaking shorts; and multimedia fiction and nonfiction works.

-Cliff Lee provides more details about the project and supplementary classroom resources on the Pearson Foundation website:
+Cliff Lee provides more details about the project and supplementary classroom resources on this website: